shikijs/shiki/README.md

 For more custom usage, learn about [Shiki's architecture](#shikis-architecture), and take a look at the [Configuration and Options](#configuration-and-options) section.

-And after that you can (and should) check out the docs for adding themes or using dark mode, how to add your custom language, what plugins are, and more:
+And after that you can (and should) check out the reference docs for deeper dives:

 - [Themes](./docs/themes.md)
 - [Languages](./docs/languages.md)